ice-blockchain/cometbft/multiplex/README.md

 exist by the time the transaction gets full acceptance of the relays.

-3. A broadcast operation is built around a list of predefined relays- of which a majority must be healthy-, a user address and a transactions batch.
+3. A broadcast operation is built around a list of predefined relays- of which a **super majority** must be healthy-, a user address and a transactions batch.

 4. A complete consensus instance must succeed before a transaction batch may be committed, such that all relays effectively agree to persist the batch.

-# Server
+## Server

-A `server.Server` instance may be used to instruct the multiplex about the replication of new chains, and to dispatch events to the multiplex CometBFT nodes that are actively running on a relay.
+A `types.Server` instance may be used to instruct the multiplex about the replication of new chains, and to dispatch events to the multiplex CometBFT nodes that are actively running on a relay.

-## Interfaces
+### Interfaces

-  - `server.Server`: Describes a server implementation with Close() and MustStart().
+  - `types.Server`: Describes a server implementation with Close() and MustStart().
-  - `server.Backend`: Describes a multiplex node backend and implements Server.
+  - `types.Backend`: Describes a multiplex node backend and implements Server.
-  - `server.Jobs`: Describes a suite of extensible background routines for a backend.
+  - `types.Jobs`: Describes a suite of extensible background routines for a backend.
-  - `server.RelayAddress`: Defines a wrapper for relay communication addresses.
+  - `helpers.RelayAddress`: Defines a wrapper for relay communication addresses.

-# MultiplexBackend
+### MultiplexBackend

-A `multiplex.MultiplexBackend` instance may be used to initialize one or many node runtimes and defines a multiplex backend adapter implementation which satisfies the `server.Server` interface.
+A `multiplex.MultiplexBackend` instance may be used to initialize one or many node runtimes and defines a multiplex backend adapter implementation which satisfies the `types.Server` interface.

-MultiplexBackend implements the `server.Backend` interface for a multiplex.
+MultiplexBackend implements the `types.Backend` interface for a multiplex.
-This implementation makes use of an internal `Reactor` instance to read local networks heights and uses instances of `p2p.Switch` to communicate with relays about chain replications and transaction broadcasts.

 Additionally, an internal `client.Acceptor` instance may be used to further extend the broadcast process, e.g. to call RollbackTx.

-## Methods
+### Methods

   - `NewServer()`: Creates a MultiplexBackend instance.
-  - `Start()`: Spawns node runtimes on-demand.
+  - `Start()`: Run the backend and spawn node runtimes on-demand.
-  - `Stop()`: Closes the adapter and stops any node runtimes.
+  - `Stop()`: Close the adapter and stops any node runtimes.

-## Protobuf
+### Protobuf

 The `multiplex` package enables Protobuf messages for different purposes, e.g. for transporting Snapshots metadata or Nodes information.